-Following the completion of the Units 1 and 2 Hg CEMS RATAs, RCTS performed a single post-test "console audit" on the Hg sampling equipment used during the tests.
+Following the completion of the Unit 3 Hg CEMS RATA, RCTS performed a post-test console audit on the Hg sampling equipment, serial number 3311, used during the test.
 The console audit is a series of quality verification procedures which confirm that the sampling console barometric pressure sensor, vacuum sensors, thermocouples, and dry gas meter (DGM) correction values meet the QA requirements of Method 30B.
-The results of the console audit are presented in Appendix E.
+The sample console met the method requirements and results of the audit are presented in Appendix E.

-QA/QC Test or Specification Acceptance Criteria Frequency Consequences if not met Gas flow meter calibration (At 3 settings or points) Calibration factor (Yi) at each flow rate must be within ± 2% of the avg. value (y).
+QA/QC Test or Specification Acceptance Criteria Frequency Consequences if not met Gas flow meter calibration (At 3 settings or points) Calibration factor (Yi) at each flow rate must be within \pm 2% of the avg. value (y).
 Prior to initial use and when post-test check is not within ± 5% of Y. Recalibrate at 3 points until acceptance criteria are met.
-Gas flow meter post- test calibration check Calibration factor (Yi) at each flow rate must be within ± 5% of the Y value form most recent 3-pt. calibration.
+Gas flow meter post- test calibration check Calibration factor (YI) at each flow rate must be within ± 5% of the Y value form most recent 3-pt. calibration.
 After each field test.
 For mass flow meters must be done onsite, using stack gas.
 Recalibrate gas flow meter at 3 pts.
 To determine a new value for Y. For mass flow meters, must be done onsite.
 Apply the new Y value to the field test data.
-Temperature sensor Absolute Prior to initial use Recalibrate: sensor
+Temperature sensor calibration Absolute temperature measured by the sensor within ± 1.5% of the reference sensor.
+Prior to initial use and before each test thereafter.
+Recalibrate: sensor may not be used until specification is met.
+Barometer calibration Absolute pressure measured by the instrument within ± 10 mmHg of reading with a mercury barometer.
+Prior to initial use and before each test thereafter.
+Recalibrate: instrument may not be used until specification is met.
+Pre-test leak check ≤ 4% of target sampling rate Prior to sampling Sampling shall not commence until the